clivetong/Talks/HowAWSSayYouWriteASaaS/README.md

 ### What's a tenant?

-- Something that owns resources
+- A logical entity that owns resources
+- It will have many uses in the control plane

 - Typically carried as part of the token on the request

 SaaS identity == Identity + Tenant ID